 Microsoft offers customers in Outlook, Exchange Server and Microsoft 365 or Exchange Online various archiving functions that need to be configured manually.
 These include:

-AutoArchive, an outdated function in Outlook, lets users shift emails to a PST file which is then stored on the hard disk (File / Info / Tools / Mailbox Cleanup / AutoArchive).
+Users can move emails to PST files and store them locally on their own computer or in the cloud.
 However, PST files can themselves cause several problems: they are prone to corruption, difficult to back up, and require the IT administrator to invest considerable time and effort.